shyampurk/bluemix-parking-meter/README.md

 2) Install the Mobile app in an android phone and ensure that the phone has access to internet.

-3) Power up the hadrware setup and make sure that Arduino YUN has access to internet.
+3) Power up the hardware setup and make sure that Arduino YUN has access to internet.

 4) Make sure that the ultrasonic sensors are not obstructed